 The IRS sets limits on how much you can contribute to your HSA each year, combined with Lam’s contribution.

-> To find your HSA balance at any time, log in to WageWorks and scroll down to the HSA Bank box to see your account balance.
-For detailed activity, select the HSA Account Statement.
+To find your HSA balance at any time, sign in to Optum Financial and scroll to select Health savings account.

 The best way to access your HSA for eligible expenses is to use your Optum Financial payment card at the time of service or purchase.
 When you use the card, you will not need to do anything else, except save your receipts with your tax records.